yoshidan/google-cloud-rust/pubsub/README.md

 ## Quickstart

+### Authentication
 There are two ways to create a client that is authenticated against the google cloud.

-The crate [google-cloud-default](https://crates.io/crates/google-cloud-default) provides two methods that help implementing those.
+The crate [google-cloud-default](https://crates.io/crates/google-cloud-default) provides two methods that help to implement those.

 #### Automatically